-Clearwater currently has operations in Canada, the United States, Europe, Asia and Argentina, employing approximately 1,300 people worldwide as of December 31, 2013.
+Clearwater currently has operations in Canada, the United States, Europe, Asia and Argentina, employing approximately 1,400 people worldwide as of December 31, 2014.
 It currently operates ten factory vessels (8 active) ranging in size up to 235 feet.
 Clearwater's factory vessels are able to harvest, process and freeze product while at sea, which results in higher quality and, as a result, higher prices for its seafood compared to seafood that is processed and frozen on land.
-Clearwater also operates six modern shore-based processing plants and two distribution facilities, allowing Clearwater to effectively service its international customer base in North America which represents 35% of sales (30% of sales in 2012), Europe 34% of sales (35% of sales in 2012) and Asia 31% of sales (35% of sales in 2012).
+Clearwater also operates six modern shore-based processing plants and two distribution facilities, allowing Clearwater to effectively service its international customer base in North America which represents 33.0% (<34.2% of sales in 2013), Europe 33.6% of sales (33.9% of sales in 2013) and Asia 32.9% of sales (31.5% of sales in 2013).